 How to wear the beret

-Wearing the beret is of a disarming simplicity, as is its comfort.
-However, many fail to do it in the right way because they mistake those simple gestures that are necessary to wear it.
+Wearing a beret is disarmingly simple, just like it is comfortable.
+However, many people fail to do it the right way because they make mistakes in the simple gestures that are necessary to wear it.

-Below I have prepared a short video with explanations (if you want to scroll down the page), but now I want to tell you a little about this practical hat and its fascinating history, a symbol of seduction, romance, but also of a style rock and rebel.
+Below I have prepared a short video with explanations (if you want, scroll down the page), but now I want to tell you a little about this practical hat and its fascinating history, a symbol of seduction, romance, but also of a rock and rebellious style.

-The beret is one of the most versatile hats in history, an evergreen classic, whether it's a Parisian, Spanish or Italian beret, it makes no difference, what we love about him is his practicality and simplicity.
+The beret is one of the most versatile hats in history, an evergreen classic, whether it is a Parisian, Spanish or Italian beret makes no difference, what we love about it is its practicality and simplicity.

-Made mostly of felted wool, the oldest form of cloth, created by pressing the wool.
+Made mostly from felted wool, the oldest form of cloth, created by pressing wool.

 The Basque, the history

-A Basque-like headdress has been worn since the Bronze Age throughout Northern Europe and up to ancient Crete and Italy, where it was used by Minoans, Etruscans and Romans.
+A beret-like headdress has been worn since the Bronze Age throughout Northern Europe and as far away as ancient Crete and Italy, where it was used by the Minoans, Etruscans and Romans.

-Although its origin, as mentioned above, dates back to the north of Spain, the first production of Basques began in the 17th century in the Oloron-Sainte-Marie area in southern France.
+Although its origin, as we said above, dates back to northern Spain, the first production of berets began in the 17th century in the area of Oloron-Sainte-Marie in southern France.
 The first factory, Beatex-Laulhere, claims production records dating back to 1810.

 A transversal symbol, the beret

-It is amazing how a simple hat like the beret can have become over the years a real icon of style and fashion for different classes, even far from each other.
+It's incredible how a simple hat like the beret has become over the years a true icon of style and fashion for different classes, even distant from each other.

-Few symbols can boast of having been a conservative, revolutionary, rock 'n' roll, cultural and at the same time rebellious icon.
+Few symbols can boast of having been a conservative, revolutionary, rock 'n' roll, cultural and rebellious icon at the same time.

-In Western fashion there was the explosion of the beret as a headdress, men and women wore the beret from the 1920s as sportswear and later as a fashion statement.
+In Western fashion there was an explosion of the beret as a headdress, with men and women wearing the beret from the 1920s onwards as sportswear and later as a fashion statement.

-Basically the perfect headdress, which protected the head effectively and which could be quickly removed, rolled up and put in your pocket.
+Practically the perfect headgear, which protected the head effectively and which could be quickly removed, rolled up and put in a pocket.

-When the French want to imagine themselves as "the typical average Frenchman", they imagine themselves with a beret on his head, a mustache upwards and a baguette under his arm and perhaps the inevitable shirt with horizontal stripes and a small scarf tied around the neck.
+When the French want to imagine themselves as "the typical average Frenchman", they imagine themselves with a beret on their head, a small moustache pointing up, a baguette under their arm, and perhaps the inevitable horizontally striped shirt and a small scarf tied around their neck.

-In addition to the French and the Spaniards, another people closely linked to the Basque is the Scottish.
+In addition to the French and the Spanish, another people very attached to the beret are the Scots.
 The Scottish beret (with a pompom in the center) is considered a symbol of patriotism, along with the inevitable kilt.

-Another symbol linked to the Basque is that of culture.
+Another symbol linked to the beret is that of culture.
 In fact, it has always been linked to a large number of intellectuals, artists and famous people.

-Suffice it to mention the painter Rembrandt and composer Richard Wagner, Pablo Picasso, Ernest Hemingway, Faye Dunaway, Lady Diana, Rihanna, Marlene Dietrich, Benny Hill, Audrey Hepburn, Frank Spencer, Jean-Paul Sartre, Johnny Rotten, the Pink Panther, Edith Piaf, the Black Panthers, Beyoncé, Brigitte Bardot, Catherine Deneuve, Madonna, Lucio Dalla, Bob Marley, Johnny Rotten (Sex Pistols) and many others.
+It is enough to mention the painter Rembrandt and the composer Richard Wagner, Pablo Picasso, Ernest Hemingway, Faye Dunaway, Lady Diana, Rihanna, Marlene Dietrich, Benny Hill, Audrey Hepburn, Frank Spencer, Jean-Paul Sartre, Johnny Rotten, the Pink Panther, Edith Piaf, the Black Panthers, Beyoncé, Brigitte Bardot, Catherine Deneuve, Madonna, Lucio Dalla, Bob Marley, Johnny Rotten (Sex Pistols) and many others.

-Even the Chinese over the years have adopted the beret both as a fashion statement and for its political overtones.
+The Chinese, too, have adopted the beret over the years, both as a fashion statement and for its political undertones.

 A symbol of revolution

-Who has never seen at least once the “Guerrillero Heroico”, an iconic photograph made by Alberto Korda, which portrays Che Guevara, the famous Argentine revolutionary wearing a black beret with a brass star.
+Who hasn’t seen at least once the “Guerrillero Heroico”, an iconic photograph taken by Alberto Korda, which portrays Che Guevara, the famous Argentine revolutionary wearing a black beret with a brass star on his head.

 Adherents of the Rastafari (Rasta) movement also often wear a very large black knitted or crocheted cap with red, gold and green circles on top of their dreadlocks.

-The beret has that pinch of vintage air that makes it perfect for a retro style look, but also an artistic and cultural one.
+The beret has that hint of vintage that makes it perfect for a retro, but also artistic and cultural look.

-You can certainly combine it with both casual and elegant clothing, therefore very versatile.
+You can definitely match it with both casual and elegant clothing, so it's very versatile.

-How do you wear the beret?
-Take the beret with two never and place it above your head, lower it behind and accompany it with your hands on one side.
+How to wear a beret?
+Take the beret with two hands and place it over your head, lower it behind you and guide it with your hands to one side.

 Usually the beret is worn pushed to one side, the important thing is not to pull it too much towards the front, but to find the right position that enhances your face.

-Undoubtedly the beret is a headdress that can be worn by men and women at any time, both in summer and in winter.
+Undoubtedly, the beret is a headdress that can be worn by men and women at any time, both in summer and winter.

 Tutorial : Watch the video I made for you on our YouTube page.